Juan José Castelli: The British invasions

 Rodriguez Peña introduced Castelli to Irishman James Florence Burke, who informed Castelli that the British government supported proposals published by Francisco de Miranda which aimed to emancipate the Latin American colonies from Spanish colonial rule.
-Unbeknownst to Castelli, Burke also working as a spy, gathering information about the Spanish colonies.
+Unbeknownst to Castelli, Burke was also working as a spy, gathering information about the Spanish colonies.
 Using promises of British support, Burke founded the first Latin American secret society organized for such purposes.
 It would henceforth be known as "party of independence", and included Castelli, Burke and major contributors of Vieytes's newspaper.
 Burke was eventually uncovered by Viceroy Rafael de Sobremonte and expelled from the viceroyalty, but his involvement in espionage was not disclosed to his associates.

 Castelli moved to a farm in modern the Buenos Aires neighborhood of Núñez.
 The farm had some agriculture fields and a small brick factory.
 He lived next to other influential people like Cornelio Saavedra, Juan Larrea, Miguel de Azcuénaga, and attorney José Darragueira.
 The meetings of the secret society continued, unaffected by the departure of Burke.
 On 2 June 1806, Castelli's mother died, and he was still in mourning when the city learned of a British landing in Quilmes.

 The "party of independence" was caught by surprise by the invasion, as the British proclaimed respect for religion, ownership, order, freedom, and trade—but made no mention concerning Miranda's ideals.
 They arranged an interview with the British Viscount William Carr Beresford, asking for a clarification on whether the promises of Burke were still standing.
 They also asked if the British government would support an independentist attempt.
 Beresford gave evasive answers, saying he had no instructions to that effect.
 He explained that with the recent death of Prime Minister William Pitt and the rise of the Whigs to power, he needed further orders.

 Castelli felt that the British were either unable or unwilling to keep to the promises made by Burke, and resigned to avoid swearing allegiance to Britain.
 Santiago de Liniers re-captured Buenos Aires a short time later, but Saturnino Rodríguez Peña helped Beresford escape, hoping to influence an eventual second invasion to implement reforms supported by Burke and Miranda.
 The second British invasion, however, once again expressed nothing concerning Miranda's ideals, and Castelli eventually chose to fight against his former allies.

 After the successful defense of the city in 1807, the local criollos increased their political power with their higher military role.
 There was a dispute between the newly appointed Viceroy, Santiago de Liniers, and the Buenos Aires Cabildo, led by Martín de Álzaga.
 Both attempted to take advantage of the new situation, and influence the criollos to support them. Álzaga refrained from accusing Rodríguez Peña for aiding in Beresford's escape, and Liniers kept the criollo military bodies armed.